Arakistech/NvidiAI/README.md

 Thanks to Machine Learning with NVIDIA Jetson, we will be able to provide almost real time alarms to first responders each time that a structural stability threat is detected.

-This solution is useful because forty two percent of bridges in the USA are at least 50 years old, and 46,000 bridges are in poor condition.
-A predictive maintenance program can help extend the bridges’ life, thereby minimizing the need to replace the majority of bridges within a short time.es rather than doing this all sequentially.
-Full (512 data samples) FIFO buffer read time is ~3.1 ms. Theoretical read time should be (512 samples x 7 bytes/sample x 8 bits/byte)/10 MHz = 2.87 ms so we are above 93% efficiency with > 15 ms of headroom.

-Next steps are to test the IIS3DWB against a known vibrational source for accuracy and, after that, add a PDM mic for an overlapping frequency range sensitivity between 100 Hz and 40 kHz.
-The challenge will be to maintain full data and fft throughput on both data streams without collisions.